-U.S. News & World Report ranks "Computer Network Architect" at #7 among the 10 Best Technology Jobs of 2019, with a median salary of \$104,650.
+U.S. News & World Report ranks "IT Manager" at #2 among the 10 Best Technology Jobs with a median salary of \$159,010 and "Computer Network Architect" at #8 with a median salary of \$120,520.
 At NCC, you'll gain valuable, marketable skills in data communication, modern computer network architecture and design, server operating systems, network performance analysis, and the latest networking technology.
 The NCC AAS in IT Networking program will prepare you for leading industry certifications including CCNA, MCSA, A+ and Net+.
 Depending on your electives, NCC's IT Networking Program can also prepare you for Security+, CEH, and CISSP certifications.

-Career Potential: PC Technician, Network Systems Technician, Network Administrator
+Career Potential: PC Technician, Network Systems Technician, Network Administrator, IT Manager.